 The first criteria of a fulfilling relationship are to be truly understood by another person without trying too hard.
-And the second is to be accepted without judgment for who we truly are.
+And the second is to be accepted without judgment for who we indeed are.
 Understanding and acceptance are the essentials of any fulfilling relationship.

 Being Lucky In Our Relationships

-That sweet feeling of having someone who is the same wavelength, where words are not required to elaborate on what is not being said and yet being understood and accepted.
+That sweet feeling of having someone who is on the same wavelength, where words are not required to elaborate on what is not being said and yet being understood and accepted.

 Graham Greene On Being Understood

 The feeling of being understood and accepted has been very nicely demonstrated in the short story “The Shocking Accident”, by Graham Greene.
 He writes about a character named Jerome whose father was killed when a pig falls on him.
-As Jerome gets older, he realizes that most people find it hilarious hearing about the actual cause of his father’s death.
+As Jerome gets older, he realizes that most people find it hilarious to hear about the actual cause of his father’s death.
 It hurts him because most people don’t understand his loss.

 Different Paths and Acceptance

-Sure you need people, but do you need to compromise the real you to be liked.
-Having listened to Brené Brown’s talk on vulnerability has made me realize that showing our vulnerable aspects, the hurts, the struggles at the beginning of a relationship makes more sense than hiding those aspects till one is deep into a relationship.
+Sure you need people, but do you need to compromise the real you to be liked?
+Having listened to Brené Brown’s talk on vulnerability has made me realize that showing our vulnerable aspects, the hurts, and the struggles at the beginning of a relationship makes more sense than hiding those aspects till one is deep into a relationship.